dag/attest/docs/api.rst

     to be used as a class decorator in Python 2.6 or later.

 .. autoclass:: Tests
-   :members: test, context, register, test_suite
+   :members: test, test_if, context, register, register_if, test_suite

    .. automethod:: run(reporter=auto_reporter)